Chemotherapy

 Even if you are disappointed by the amount of hair you retain, you should seriously consider continuing to scalp cool.
 Studies have shown that scalp cooling encourages, faster, healthier and stronger hair regrowth, no matter how much hair you retain.
 In fact, people have even started scalp cooling after they have experienced complete hair loss to encourage regrowth.

 www.coldcap.com is a good place to start!
-There are many resources including: tutorial videos patient stories and downloads
+There are many resources including: ‘how-to’ videos case studies and education materials.

 Further information